alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-05-03-using-shunit2-for-end-to-end-testing-of-terraform-and-aws.md

 tags: shunit2 terraform aws
 ---

-This article documents a pattern of end-to-end testing Terraform on AWS using the shUnit2 framework.
+This article documents a pattern of end-to-end (E2E) testing Terraform on AWS using the shUnit2 framework.

 - ToC
 {:toc}

 ## Introduction

 In this post, I yet again document another use-case for the [shUnit2](https://github.com/kward/shunit2) Bash unit testing framework.
 This time, however, I am not using the framework for unit testing, but for end-to-end testing.
-I am going to show how to set this all up, given an example of simple end-to-end tests using a Terraform module that deploys a simple AWS EC2 instance, and then in the discussion section talk about what I love about this pattern, and I'll compare it to alternatives.
-My hope is that by the end of this, readers will also want to use this method!
+I am going to show how to set this all up, give an example of simple end-to-end tests using a Terraform module that just deploys an AWS EC2 instance, and then in the discussion section, talk about what I love about this pattern.
+My hope is that by the end of this, my readers will also want to use this method!

 ## Code example